ovnicraft/2warm/2warm/docs/2warm-manual.rst

 The upcoming PostgreSQL 9.0 integrates real-time streaming replication, rather than just copying a full WAL file at a time, into an easier to setup form than was ever available before.
 And the Hot Standby feature, primarily developed by 2ndQuadrant, allows executing queries against standby nodes.

 There is still some scripting required in order to manage these new features in 9.0.
-Currently, the 2warm package has early support for 9.0 and provides those scripts in a way compatible with the Hot Standby feature, but is not yet fully integrated with the Streaming Replication feature.
-The expectation is that it will be upgraded to do so before 9.0 is released.
-This should result in a fairly smooth transition path if you are already using the 2warm package, but eventually upgrade to a PostgreSQL version with better replication features.
+Currently, the 2warm package does not support 9.0, but the expectation is that it will be upgraded to do so before 9.0 is released.
+This should result in a fairly smooth transition path if you are already using the 2warm package but eventually upgrade to a version with better replication features.